House plants offer so many more benefits than just a bit of decoration.

 There are some plants that do the majority of the respiring during the night time.
 Plants such as orchids, aloe vera, bromeliads, English ivy and peace lilies will release oxygen into your room while you sleep.
 Higher oxygen levels are likely to improve sleep quality and integrity.

-Whichever way you look at it, there’s a clear, positive link between being around plants and human well-being.
+Whichever way you look at it, there’s a clear, positive link between being around plants and human well-being – the benefits of indoor plant is real!

-The 10 benefits here so how important house plants can be to your health and the health of others in your home.
+And why wouldn’t you start growing house plants?
+The 10 benefits of plants outlined here show how important this type of life can be to your health and the health of others in your home.

-I love having plants around my home and I like to think that I’m profiting from the majority of the benefits in this blog!
+I love having plants around my home and I like to think that I’m profiting from the majority of the house plant benefits in this blog!